Changissnz/nu_merchant_principal/README.md

 the sophisticated, as well as repurposing the sophisticated against ideals and other nouns that it was intended to be aligned with, from its conception.

+Entertain the notion of the sophisticated as inherently competent.
+The mechanisms of the sophisticated cannot be so simply abstracted by a singular framework.
+There is a need to use rudimentary structures such as networks and frequency tables to explore the competence of the sophisticated.
+The usual standpoints of adversary and ally in relation to the sophisticated are represented in this exploration.